peerkar/liferay-devcon/2023/README.md

 Resources and sample codes to the workshop on 25th May 2023.

-If you'll be attending the workshop and wish to do the exercises, please follow the instructions below and prefably set up the environment in advance of the workshop.
+If you'll be attending the workshop and wish to do the exercises, please follow the instructions below set up the environment in advance of the workshop.
+Setup will take ~ 5-10 mins.

+During the workshop we won't be able to do the setup because of limited time.

 ## Workshop Setup Instructions

-Workshop exercises require a running Liferay bundle and a demo site which is provided as an importable archive.
-Registration to IPStack geolocation service is required to finish one of the exercises.
+The exercises require a running Liferay bundle and a demo site which is provided as an importable archive.
+Registration to IPStack geolocation service is required for one of the exercises.

 ### Prerequisites